Can You Bring an Action or Class Action for the Tort of Violation of Privacy in Saskatchewan? (updated)

 Could persons sue in a class action?

 The Class Actions Act sets out the rules and procedures for commencing a class action.
-Such an action has to be certified by the Court of Queen’s Bench.
+Such an action has to be certified by the Court of King’s Bench.
 If certified, a class action or multi-jurisdictional class action for a tort of breach of privacy could proceed in this province.

 FOIP, LA FOIP and HIPA